franklinyulian/franklinyulian/README.md

 ## Projects

-* [Orcus](https://scratch.mit.edu/projects/387535576), a video game in outer space, requires keyboard (WASD), mouse pointer, and lots of clicking and spaces!
+* [Orcus](https://scratch.mit.edu/projects/387535576), a video game set in outer space, requires keyboard (WASD), the spacebar and lots of clicks!
-* [Aquarium](https://aquariumschool.co), a swim school where we are specialized in offering regular and personalized swimming courses for boys and girls.
+* [Aquarium](https://aquariumschool.co), a swim school specializing in regular and personalized swimming courses for boys and girls.
 * [DualNBack](https://dualn-back.com), a memory game in which you must remember n previous spatial and auditory stimuli.
 * [AvgMonitor](https://avgmonitor-test.web.app), a market study of various chemical products for crop protection.